-Aside from the basic qualifications, 90% of the time the best qualification to have is experience.
-But if you are a new teacher just starting off you are probably thinking, "How can I teach English abroad without experience?" or "Who is going to hire me to teach English abroad with no experience?"
+Aside from the basic qualifications, 90% of the time the best qualification to have to teach English abroad is experience.
+But if you are a new teacher just starting off you are probably wondering, "Do you need experience to teach English abroad?" or "How can I teach English abroad without any teaching experience?" or "Who is going to hire me to teach English abroad with no experience?"

 Here you will find a few ways to get experience before you even secure a full time job.
 These can of course be put on your resume to enhance your prospects.
 Some of them you can do from your home country and others you can do abroad.